The Heritage Steamboat Trust

 So when was Cygnet Built?

-This table is a copy of a list of boats built from the Thornycroft ledgers, these are still in existence.
-Note these show every boat built by Thornycroft.
+This table is a copy of a list of boats built from the Thornycroft ledgers, these are still available and show every boat built by Thornycroft.

-The 1870 build date fits in with the build date given for Miranda (no.10 - 1871).
+The 1870 date from the list fits in with the build date given for Miranda (no.10 - 1871).
 Miranda was the subject of river speed trials in 1871 and a report of these trials was given to a lecture of the Institute of Naval Architects in 1871.